mikprin/keyboard_side_channel_dl/README.md

 After installation you can use `model_processing/audio_process_notebook.ipynb` notebook to train and evaluate your model.
 It has it's own comments.
 Also
 `utils.py` and `dataset_tools.py` are used in the notebook as imported class and function.
 If you interested in them you can also check them out.

+Section "Static visuals of the sample" is used to visualize the dataset.
+It is not necessary for training and evaluation of the model.

+Section "Dataset loading" is used to load the dataset and split it into train and test sets using `dataset_tools.py` file.

+Section "Model training" is used to train the model.
+It is not necessary for evaluation of the model.

+Section "Model evaluation" is used to evaluate the model.
+It is not necessary for training of the model.

 ## Requirements for model processing